TicketsBot/docs/src/dashboard/settings/settings.md

 ![Archive Message](../../img/archive_message.webp)

 #### Overflow Category
 Discord has a limit of 50 channels to a category (and 500 channels total per server), so here is where another category can be selected for tickets to go into if the first Ticket Category is full.
-Find out more about ticket category [here](../reaction-panels.md#ticket-category).
+*Learn more about ticket category [here](../reaction-panels.md#ticket-category).*

 #### Store Ticket Transcripts
 Toggle whether transcripts of each ticket are stored for later review by your staff.

 #### Hide Claim Button
 Toggle whether the "Claim" button is shown in each ticket.
-Find out more about claiming [here](./claiming.md).
+*Learn more about claiming [here](./claiming.md).*

 ## /Open Command
 This section has settings when using the `/open` command to create a ticket.